John Giffard (died 1613): Landowner and recusant

 John Giffard's father, Sir Thomas Giffard, did not inherit the family estates until 1556.
 He died only four years later, leaving John with very large holdings across the southern half of Staffordshire and in Derbyshire, although the focus remained Brewood parish, where the Giffards had their seat at Chillington.
 John's brother Humphrey was provided for by Sir Thomas, having Black Ladies for the rest of his life, with the reversion to John.
 In fact, Humphrey outlived John, and it was to Walter, his heir, that Black Ladies returned.
 With the family generally well-provided for, and the advantage still of youth, John's fortunes appeared assured, apart from the religious issue, which was to dog the Giffards for generations.

 Initially, the accession of Elizabeth I in 1558 did not affect the Giffards greatly.
 The queen rapidly moved to reassert a Protestant monarchy and Church of England.
 However, there was no inquisition into Catholic's beliefs, only practice, and the authorities were long tolerant of offences of omission.
 Many who began as recusants gradually drifted into conformity.
-John did not succeed his father as Justice of the Peace until 1573, the same year he was pricked High Sheriff of Staffordshire.
+John did not succeed his father as justice of the peace until 1573, the same year he was pricked High Sheriff of Staffordshire.
 Both these offices required taking the Oath of Supremacy, swearing to accept the monarch as "the only supreme governor of this realm, and of all other her Highness's dominions and countries, as well in all spiritual or ecclesiastical things or causes, as temporal."
-Imposed by the Act of Supremacy 1558, failure to meet this requirement more than once had been turned into a treasonable offence by a further act of 1562.
+Imposed by the Act of Supremacy 1558, failure to meet this requirement more than once had been turned into a treasonable offence by the Supremacy of the Crown Act 1562.
 In trusting him with public office, the regime was clearly signalling its wish to co-opt John Giffard into the county's ruling elite.
 His behaviour on that occasion probably gave rise to suspicion, but it was only two years later that matters took a serious turn for the worse.

-In 1575 the Queen visited Staffordshire and, on her progress through the county, stayed at Chillington early in August.
+In 1575, the Queen visited Staffordshire and, on her progress through the county, stayed at Chillington early in August.
 Giffard promised to attend worship at the parish church, but Elizabeth herself noticed that he was not present, as he should have been according to the Act of Uniformity 1558, the other main pillar of the Elizabethan Religious Settlement.
 Just three days later he was summoned by the Privy Council to explain himself.
 He was interviewed by four bishops and then placed in the custody of Edmund Freke, the Bishop of Rochester, a particularly zealous heresy-hunter.
 However, Chillington needed work after the royal stay, so Giffard was soon granted leave to return there to reorder his home.
 Soon after, he was formally released from custody on condition that he attend church and use the Prayer Book even in his private chapel.